Remuneration Policy 2025

 3. Remuneration principles

 Effective communication of the remuneration principles and programmes ensures transparency internally and externally.
 Remuneration principles and programmes are communicated to employees and external stakeholders.
-Compliance with local laws and regulations and Elisa’s remuneration principles is a perquisite for remuneration at Elisa.
+Compliance with local laws and regulations and with Elisa’s remuneration principles is a perquisite for remuneration at Elisa.
 Internal controls have been implemented to ensure compliance.

 Although the Board of Directors is not covered by the same overall remuneration as the personnel, the purpose of the remuneration of the Board is also to steer its activities towards the same long-term objectives of the company.
-The remuneration of the personnel, the Managing Director and the Board of Directors is regularly evaluated in relation to general market practices for persons acting in equivalent positions.
+The remuneration of the personnel, the CEO and the Board of Directors is regularly evaluated in relation to general market practices for persons acting in equivalent positions.

-The Remuneration Policy supports the execution of Elisa’s strategy, is anchored to ambitious and sustainable targets, and takes into account all our stakeholders.
+The Remuneration Policy supports the execution of Elisa’s strategy, is anchored to ambitious and sustainable targets, and takes into account all of our stakeholders.
 Remuneration structures are designed with appropriate consideration of the views and interests of stakeholders.

 4. Description of the remuneration of the Board of Directors